polyphony-chat/docs/docs/Overviews/core.md

 ## Trust

-In a world where everyone is out to get you, trusting as little entities as possible is always a good idea. polyproto makes sure that almost everyone you do trust is under constant scrutiny, and thus provides measures to verify a data authors' identity, and that the actual data has not been tampered with.
+In a world where everyone is out to get you, trusting the smallest possible amount of entities is a good idea. polyproto makes sure that almost everyone you do trust is under constant scrutiny, and thus provides measures to verify a data authors' identity, and that the actual data has not been tampered with.